An ingrown toenail can be painful.

 Most health care providers will advise the patient to treat the nail themselves.
-Steps include:

 They may need to remove a portion of the nail and the underlying nail bed to prevent the problem from coming back.

 As the nail grows back, the healthcare provider may place a piece of cotton wool under the nail to stop it from digging into the skin again.
 It is important to change the cotton wool every day.